 With the advent of the No-Code Revolution, no-code platforms have started pouring the groundwork for teams of non-coders to create entirely new games with industry-leading software like Unity.
 Indeed, for several years now, a growing number of engines are moving away from the necessity of code, and embracing abstraction to appeal to a broader game developer base.

-The food industry is also being impacted by the No-Code Revolution.
+The food industry continues to embrace the No-Code Revolution.
 Most restaurants today use some type of industry-specific software, whether it’s a point of sale system or an app that allows for easy food orders and delivery.
 During the pandemic, as with so many other industries, restaurants the nation over began to reassess their operations and consider factors like efficiency and how best to allow for deliveries and pickups.

 With what seems like a smart phone in every other pocket, there’s a lot to be gained from leaning into software.
 Many restaurants make their dishes from scratch, and many restaurant teams are increasingly hands-on with their apps and websites.
 Companies like Glide have targeted restaurants with no-code custom app solutions, and many small business, including restaurants, now use no-code website builders like Squarespace or Wix.

 Most of the above discussion ultimately rotates around the use and need for mobile apps.
 There’s never been a time in history where people have engaged more with software, and that software generally takes the form of mobile apps found in the smartphones they carry around in their pocket.
 In turn, most of the above no-code solutions, whether finance, retail, healthcare, gaming, or food, rotate specifically around mobile apps.